Base rate fallacy: Findings in psychology

 In this case, the relevant numerical information—p(drunk), p(D | drunk), p(D | sober)—is presented in terms of natural frequencies with respect to a certain reference class (see reference class problem).
 Empirical studies show that people's inferences correspond more closely to Bayes' rule when information is presented this way, helping to overcome base-rate neglect in laypeople and experts.
 As a consequence, organizations like the Cochrane Collaboration recommend using this kind of format for communicating health statistics.
 Teaching people to translate these kinds of Bayesian reasoning problems into natural frequency formats is more effective than merely teaching them to plug probabilities (or percentages) into Bayes' theorem.
 It has also been shown that graphical representations of natural frequencies (e.g., icon arrays, hypothetical outcome plots) help people to make better inferences.

-Why are natural frequency formats helpful?
-One important reason is that this information format facilitates the required inference because it simplifies the necessary calculations.
+One important reason why natural frequency formats are helpful is that this information format facilitates the required inference because it simplifies the necessary calculations.
 This can be seen when using an alternative way of computing the required probability p(drunk|D):

 where N(drunk ∩ D) denotes the number of drivers that are drunk and get a positive breathalyzer result, and N(D) denotes the total number of cases with a positive breathalyzer result.
 The equivalence of this equation to the above one follows from the axioms of probability theory, according to which N(drunk ∩ D) = N × p (D | drunk) × p (drunk).
 Importantly, although this equation is formally equivalent to Bayes' rule, it is not psychologically equivalent.
 Using natural frequencies simplifies the inference because the required mathematical operation can be performed on natural numbers, instead of normalized fractions (i.e., probabilities), because it makes the high number of false positives more transparent, and because natural frequencies exhibit a "nested-set structure".

 Not every frequency format facilitates Bayesian reasoning.
 Natural frequencies refer to frequency information that results from natural sampling, which preserves base rate information (e.g., number of drunken drivers when taking a random sample of drivers).
 This is different from systematic sampling, in which base rates are fixed a priori (e.g., in scientific experiments).
-In the latter case it is not possible to infer the posterior probability p (drunk | positive test) from comparing the number of drivers who are drunk and test positive compared to the total number of people who get a positive breathalyzer result, because base rate information is not preserved and must be explicitly re-introduced using Bayes' theorem.
+In the latter case it is not possible to infer the posterior probability p(drunk | positive test) from comparing the number of drivers who are drunk and test positive compared to the total number of people who get a positive breathalyzer result, because base rate information is not preserved and must be explicitly re-introduced using Bayes' theorem.